Myles Jack: 2018

 In the Jaguars' 2018 season opener against the New York Giants, Jack recorded a 32-yard pick six off of Eli Manning in the 20–15 victory.
 In the 2018 season, Jack started all 16 games and recorded 2.5 sacks, 107 total tackles, four quarterback hits, one interception, one pass defensed, one forced fumble, and one fumble recovery.

 2019

 On August 31, 2019, Jack signed a four-year, $57 million contract extension with $33 million guaranteed.
 During Week 1 against the Kansas City Chiefs, Jack was disqualified for throwing a punch at Demarcus Robinson.
-He was placed on injured reserve on December 5, 2019 with a knee injury.
+He was placed on injured reserve on December 5, 2019, with a knee injury.
 He finished the season with 66 tackles, four passes defensed, 0.5 sacks, and an interception through 11 games and 11 starts.

 2020

-In Week 1 against the Indianapolis Colts, Jack recorded 11 tackles and his first sack of the season on Philip Rivers during the 27–20 win.
+In Week 1 against the Colts, Jack recorded 11 tackles and his first sack of the season on Philip Rivers during the 27–20 win.
+He finished the 2020 season with one sack, 118 total tackles, one interception, five passes defended, and one forced fumble.

+2021

+In the 2021 season, Jack appeared in and started 15 games.
+He finished with 108 total tackles.
 On March 15, 2022, Jack was released by the Jaguars.
 He was the last of the Sacksonville Defense left on the Jacksonville Jaguars.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-On March 17, 2022, Jack signed a two-year contract with the Pittsburgh Steelers.
+On March 17, 2022, Jack signed a two-year contract with the Steelers.
+In the 2022 season, Jack appeared in 15 games and started in 13.
+He finished with 104 total tackles and three passes defended.

-Jack was released from the Steelers on March 16, 2023.
+Jack was released by the Steelers on March 16, 2023.

+Philadelphia Eagles

+On August 6, 2023, Jack signed with the Philadelphia Eagles.

+Initial retirement

+In early August 2023, Jack revealed in an interview that he considered going to trade school in order to pursue a career as an electrician or a plumber during the 2023 offseason before he signed with the Eagles.
+On August 20, 2023, Jack announced his retirement from professional football.

+On October 4, 2023, it was announced that the Allen Americans was sold to Myles Jack and his mother LaSonjia Jack, becoming the first ever African-American majority owners in ECHL history.

+Pittsburgh Steelers (second stint)

+On November 20, 2023, it was announced that Jack was coming out of retirement with the Steelers signing him to their practice squad the same day.
+On December 22, Jack was elevated to the active roster.
+He played in his first game on the following day against the Cincinnati Bengals.
+He recorded six tackles and one sack against the Bengals in a 34–11 Steelers win.

+Personal life

+Jack is a cousin of NFL running backs Samaje Perine and La'Mical Perine.